Vegasq/CharadesHelp/README.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Issues page](https://github.com/Vegasq/CharadesHelp/issues).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to [mailto:charades@mkla.dev](contact us).